 In India, for an average family, the yearly income is 10 lakhs.

 As we discussed in the first point, the average annual return for the market is 10%.
 In order to get a return of 10 lakh in a year with a return rate of 10%, you will need to invest a huge amount of INR 1 crore.

 Even if you are getting an aggressive return of 20% per annum, still you will need an initial investment of Rs 50 lakhs for making a livelihood.

 Frankly speaking, not many people have this much amount of money to invest, especially, if you are in your 20s and recently started your career.
-That’s why people who are involved full-time in market choose ‘trading’ as a profession where they can get benefits of leveraging.
+That’s why people who are involved full-time in the market choose ‘trading’ as a profession where they can get the benefits of leveraging.